 As Api Beach is located inside a private resort, you'll most likely need a reservation in order to get access to the resort and the beach.

 Considered one of the best beaches in the Dominican Republic, Juanillo Beach is a great place to spend the day.
-This beach is getting a lot more people since they opened the Secrets Cap Cana resort right on the beach.
-Locals typically go to Little John Beach or La Mona, which are the 2 beach restaurants at Juanillo.
+This beach is getting a lot more people since they opened the Secrets Cap Cana and Hyatt resorts right on the beach.
+Locals typically go to Little John beach restaurants at Juanillo.